‘Intermittent Fasting’ to lose weight

 - 5:2 FAQs by Kate Harrison

-- Skinny Curry Book (less 500kCal recipes)
+- Skinny Curry Book (-500 kCal recipes) by Cook Nation

-- Choose a “Skinny Cookbook” range
+- The “Skinny Cookbook” range by Cook Nation

 - Linda Grucy’s Book 5:2 Science in Layman’s Terms